HenrySaya/The_C/README.md

 ## array.c
 Made a program with different array and traversed through the array with a loop and display memory address of each component of the array

+## p2p.c
+This is a program that introduces the pointer to pointer in C.